Anchor (climbing): Natural

-Artificial anchor
+Artificial

 An artificial anchor consists of man-made climbing gear placed in the rock.
 Such gear includes spring-loaded camming devices, aluminum nuts used like chockstones, steel expansion bolts, and pitons.
 Artificial anchors may be permanent or removable.

-Belay anchor
+Belay

 A belay anchor is used as a sole attachment to the cliff face, to support a belay or top rope.
 Ideally, it should consist of multiple redundant components (natural and/or artificial), none of which are likely to fail, and none of which in the event of failure would cause the entire anchor to fail.
-Any one component of a good anchor should be able to support the entire system by itself.
+Any component of a good anchor should be able to support the entire system by itself.

-Running belay anchor
+Running belay

 A running belay anchor is used as a safeguard in the event of a fall while lead climbing.
 The leader and follower climb simultaneously with protection placed in between.
 When the two climbers advance using a running belay, the belay is almost as secure as using a belay device and anchors because if the leader falls, all the slack is already out of the rope and the follower acts as a counterweight to catch the fall.
-A running belay is used as a faster alternative to pitch climbing when the risk, consequences, and likelihood of a leader fall are deemed to be acceptable.
+A running belay is used as a faster alternative to pitch-climbing when the risk, consequences, and likelihood of a leader fall are deemed to be acceptable.

-Ice anchors
+Ice

 The snow picket is used as an anchor in mountaineering.
 It is driven into the snow and used to arrest falls.
 Snow pickets can also be placed horizontally in snow as a deadman, which provides a secure anchor to abseil on.
 Ice screws can be hand-driven into solid ice and are the equivalent of cams or nuts when ice climbing.
 Ice can also be protected using an Abalakov thread or v-thread.
 Because of the uncertain holding power of ice protection, it is sometimes attached to the rope using a load-absorbing sling or quickdraw, designed to reduce the load on protection by extending in case of a fall.

-Attachment to the anchor
+Attaching

 Indirect

 When the rope goes from the climber to the belayer.
-Most often used under controlled circumstances at climbing walls or when the climber doesn't have the weight advantage on the belayer during bottom roped climbs.
+Most often used under controlled circumstances at climbing walls or when the climber doesn't have the weight advantage on the belayer during bottom-roped climbs.
 It is impossible to escape from the system.